joshopaleke/KOFFI/README.md

 > *Love for Koffi, Fear of Small Places.*

-A premium coffee brand landing page built as part of the **Josh Becomes an Engineer in 15 Days** challenge.
+A premium coffee brand landing page built as part of the **30 Days Challenge By Amarachi Iwueze** challenge.
 Pixel-perfect recreation of a Figma design with scroll-driven animations and rich micro-interactions.

 ---